 You want to keep your content fresh.
 While people may be very interested in the beginning, you need to keep them interested over time.
 If readers can’t tell what the email is about from the subject line (or headline), they may not open it.

 Keep your subject line to 40 characters.
 People want to know what your email is about before they open it, but they want to get it in a concise, effective format.
 Subject lines are crucial.

 Use promotional emails effectively: You do not want to overwhelm your email list, but you want every email you send to be used effectively.
 For example, you can promote contests and giveaways in your campaigns to reconnect with inactive subscribers, or send subscribers a poll or survey to find out what type of content they’re most interested in.

 When you design your campaign email, use a clear call-to-action button embedded in the format.
 This way people can easily access your site or take the action you want.
 Customers should never have to copy and paste an HTML link or search for your site.

 For help in building your emails, and to consider all the personalization options, look into Marketing Cloud, which specializes in email marketing automation.
 It also allows you to engage with messaging, social platforms, and advertisements in a unique way.

 The data you receive from each campaign can help you with future lead generation.
 Figure out and gauge the success of how users have segmented themselves and personalized their experiences.
 This information can help you launch forward with future campaigns.

 Of course, there are many more ways to get more advanced with email marketing.
+You can, for example, incorporate Salesforce email marketing solutions or email automation.
 The steps and information in this article are meant to give you a good foundation to build on.
-As you grow your email marketing, you’ll figure things out and learn what best practices work for your audience and which metrics are most important for your company’s bottom line.
+As you grow your email marketing, you’ll figure things out and learn what email marketing best practices work for your audience and which metrics are most important for your company’s bottom line.